valdemar-dev/lsr_config_tool/README.md

 - `addonFolderName`: the folder name of where the addon will live.
 For example, the `GANG_A` addon folder from our "LC Gang Pack".
 - `addonFolerFiles`: The list of filenames for this addon. `ModItems.xml`, `Gangs.xml`, etc.
 - `isRequired`: Whether or not the user can choose to not install this addon when installing your config.
 You must always have at least ONE required addon in your config.

+Once you've added your config into the config list, you may proceed.
+Now, create a folder in `/public/configs/` which has the name of your config ID, (0 for the Burger Shot Pack example).
+Then, into your new config folder, add the addon folders you split your config up into.
+(For the burger shot pack, "SloppyJoeBurger" and "NukaCola").

+Lastly, make sure to check that everything matches the general structure of the example configuration (or any others that may have been added).
+Once that's done, commit your changes to your forked repository, and make a pull request!
 ## Important Notes
 If your config re-writes things, please **tell the user** in your config/addon description what you are re-writing.
 Your config XMLs should contain the basic structure of whichever file you're wishing to add to.